lokjunneo/ICT1011-WatchMouse/readme.md

 # ICT 1011 Project: Watchmouse

-Watchmouse is a watch with built in bluetooth functionalities such as:
+Watchmouse is a project made using TinyCircuits.
+It is a watch with built in bluetooth functionalities such as:
  - volume control
  - mouse control.
  - left/right keyboard button control (which is used to simulate a powerpoint clicker.)